 Sometimes referred to as “twilight sedation,” intravenous (IV) moderate sedation places a patient in a state between awake and asleep, drifting in and out of consciousness.
 Although patients are partially conscious, few remember anything from the procedure other than feeling sleepy and relaxed.
 Moderate sedation often can be used instead of minimal sedation for procedures such as removal of impacted wisdom teeth.

 Moderate sedation may use the same types of medication as general anesthesia and generally leads to a quick recovery from sedation and a minimization of anesthesia side effects.

 This level of sedation is a drug-induced depression of consciousness during which a patient cannot be easily aroused but can respond to repeated stimulation.

 The combination of medications used to put patients to “sleep” before surgery or another medical procedure is called general anesthesia.
-Under this type of anesthesia, patients are completely unconscious, though it will likely feel as if simply going to sleep to the patient.
+Under this type of anesthesia, patients are completely unconscious, though they likely feel as if they are simply going to sleep.
 The key difference is the patient doesn’t respond to reflexes or pain signals.